Ehanlion/mist_obsidian/3. The Potions Index/How to Make Potions.md

 # Crafting Potions:
 It takes time to craft a potion and then you make a check after.
 The check is detailed below.
 I believe that every potion should take the same amount of time.
 We will use 30 minutes per potion to make this streamlined.
 A potion can be made as part of a short rest and long rest.
 You are limited to one potion per short rest, and 3 potions per long rest.

 It also costs gold, which varies with level: Common = 25, Rare = 100 or 400, Legendary = 850.
-If you fail to craft a potion, your ingredients are fully expended but you keep your gold.
-The gold component is only consumed if the crafting succeeds.
+If you fail to craft the potion, the gold is consumed but the ingredients are saved.

 TL;DR: **It takes 30 minutes and an amount of gold based on rarity to make ANY potion.**
 _______________________________________________________________________________